Pop Culture Madness!

 The first deodorant for men (Top-Flite) was launched in 1935 (decades after the introduction of deodorants, like 'Oderono' for women) because, at the beginning of the 20th century, body odor was not considered a problem for men; it was a part of being masculine.

-The only airport in America's northernmost city, Barrow, AK, is named after comedian Will Rogers, who died in a plane crash there in 1935.
-Most of the year, you need to fly to Barrow because no roads lead there and ice blocks sea access.
+The only airport in America’s northernmost city, Barrow, AK, is named after comedian Will Rogers, who died in a plane crash in 1935.
+Most of the year, you must fly to Barrow because no roads lead there, and ice blocks sea access.

-There was transportation line named "Havana Special" that ran from Havana, Cuba to New York, USA.
-It operated from 1912 to 1935, when it was destroyed by a hurricane.
+A transportation line named “Havana Special” ran from Havana, Cuba, to New York, USA.
+It operated from 1912 to 1935 when a hurricane destroyed it.

 The dumpster was invented in 1935 by George Dempster.

-Any Trivia Expert can tell you that Parker Brothers' Monopoly Game was released in 1935.
-Not as many can tell you, off the top of their heads, that the starting amount in the 'bank' was $15,140, but was recently upped to $20,580.
+Any Trivia Expert can tell you that the Parker Brothers’ Monopoly Game was released in 1935.
+Not as many can tell you, off the top of their heads, that the starting amount in the bank was $15,140, but it was recently upped to $20,580.
 Each player starts with $1,500.

-The quantum mechanics we know today actually conflict with each other, and scientists have known this since at least 1935.
-Einstein and two other scientists found that Heisenberg uncertainty was contradicted by another effect, an effect we now know as "Quantum Entanglement".
+Today’s quantum mechanics conflict and scientists have known this since at least 1935.
+Einstein and two other scientists found that Heisenberg’s uncertainty contradicted another effect, which we now know as “Quantum Entanglement.”

 Wormholes were first theorized by Albert Einstein and Nathan Rosen back in 1935.